Contact Me For Products, Product Requests or Training Related to Specific Books or Topics Listed Below

 To be clear, there are plenty of genuinely successful young adults from both generations, but there are also more unsuccessful & / or lower self esteem victims of coddling than in any previous generations in modern history:-?

-The original is AWESOME & I can't recommend it enough.
-Or you can wait 4 months or more for the new one.
+This book is AWESOME & I can't recommend it enough.

 Burn: Igniting a New Carbon Drawdown Economy to End the Climate Crisis